Familial amyloid polyneuropathy: Treatments

 The medication tafamidis has been approved for the treatment of transthyretin familial amyloid polyneuropathy in Europe.
 Studies have found that it delays neurological problems when started early.
 The US Food and Drug Administration's Peripheral and Central Nervous System Drugs Advisory Committee rejected the drug in June 2012, in a 13–4 vote.
 The committee stated that there was not enough evidence supporting efficacy of the drug, and requested additional clinical trials.
 In May 2019, the FDA approved two tafamidis preparations for the treatment of transthyretin-mediated cardiomyopathy, but has not approved it for the treatment of transthyretin familial amyloid polyneuropathy.

 In August 2018, the FDA approved patisiran, an siRNA-based treatment, at an expected cost of up to $450,000 per year.

 In August 2021 six patients with hereditary ATTR amyloidosis with polyneuropathy were given doses of NTLA-2001, based on a CRISPR gene editing system.
 Researchers reported mild adverse events and decreases in serum misfolded transthyretin protein concentrations through targeted knockout.

+Eplontersen (Wainua) was approved for medical use in the United States in December 2023.